pebblecode/pebble-handbook/hiring-great-talent/process/initial-contact.md

 # Initial Contact
 Great people are not always going to find us, we’ll need to find them.
-This is a sell.
 If you are approaching a potential candidates you’ll need to make sure you know your stuff.
 Your first interaction might be the first contact / exposure to pebble code and this means that for the person you approach you will be the face of the company.

-If you haven’t done much sales talk or advocated for something before, hopefully this document will cover the major points that should be covered.
+If you haven’t done much sales talk or advocated for something before, hopefully this document will cover the major points that you may want to cover.

 ## Background
 pebble {code} is a Technical Innovation Consultancy based in Vauxhall, London.
 We help businesses to innovate like startups and solve the right problems.